-Theupdates the FATF’s and explains the application of a risk-based approach to AML/CFT standards for virtual assets.
+The VASP Guidance updates the FATF’s 2015 Guidance for a Risk-Based Approach to Virtual Currencies and explains the application of a risk-based approach to AML/CFT standards for virtual assets.
 It is intended to complement Recommendation 15 and INR 15 and is focused, following a Recommendation-by-Recommendation approach, primarily on how the full range FATF Recommendations applies to virtual assets, virtual asset activities and VASPs in order to help member countries better design and implement a relevant risk-based AML/CFT regulatory and supervisory framework.

 FATF states that “almost all” of the FATF Recommendations are directly relevant to address money laundering and terrorist financing risks associated with virtual assets and VASPs and others that are less directly or explicitly linked are still relevant and applicable.
 As such, VASPs have the same full set of obligations as financial institutions or designated non-financial businesses and professions (DNFBPs).
 The VASP Guidance includes discussions of specific risk indicators, the types of activities that are in scope, licensing considerations, and examples of approaches in several jurisdictions.

-In commended the efforts of the FATF to “address the growing misuse of cryptocurrencies and other virtual assets by money launderers, terrorist financiers, and other illicit actors” by setting standards that would “level the playing field” for “virtual asset service providers, including cryptocurrency providers, and traditional financial institutions” across the world.
-He further commented that the FATF’s initiatives will “enable the emerging FinTech sector to stay one-step ahead of rogue regimes and sympathizers of illicit causes searching for avenues to raise and transfer funds without detection.”before the FATF Plenary Session, U.S. Treasury Secretary Steven Mnuchin
+In remarks before the FATF Plenary Session, U.S. Treasury Secretary Steven Mnuchin commended the efforts of the FATF to “address the growing misuse of cryptocurrencies and other virtual assets by money launderers, terrorist financiers, and other illicit actors” by setting standards that would “level the playing field” for “virtual asset service providers, including cryptocurrency providers, and traditional financial institutions” across the world.
+He further commented that the FATF’s initiatives will “enable the emerging FinTech sector to stay one-step ahead of rogue regimes and sympathizers of illicit causes searching for avenues to raise and transfer funds without detection.”

 While the United States and several State regulatory bodies currently have in place an AML/CFT framework for regulating, supervising, and taking enforcement actions, including applications for virtual currency and other digital asset products, Secretary Mnunchin encouraged FATF member countries to take similar actions in their countries and urged them to “work together to ensure that virtual assets are no longer a safe haven for illicit actors to end-run around established AML/CFT safeguards.”